ETJones12/program-chap04/README.md

 A sphere with diameter 43.2 has surface area: 5862.966 and volume: 42213.354.
 ```

+Using TestSphere.java to test your Sphere class.
 Name your class file Sphere.java.
-Submit to your CodePost account.
+Submit BOTH Sphere.java and TestSphere.java to your CodePost account.
 Be sure to put the required comments at the top of the source code file.

 ```
 After you have submitted your code to CodePost,